yduf/yduf.github.io/_posts/2022-08-19-solve-quadratic.md

 ---
 title: Quadratic Equations
 published: true
-tags: math algorithm avx float
+tags: math algorithm avx float c++
 use_math: true
 ---
 > Numerically stable algorithm for solving the quadratic equation when a